rcherrueau/execo/doc/execo.rst

 will assume they are in UTC.

-If a developer wants to take advantage of the time facilities of execo, the main functions are `get_unixts` for properly converting the various timestamp formats to a unix timestamp (with proper handling of timezone), and `get_seconds` for properly converting the various duration formats to seconds. `format_date` and `format_duration` can be used to pretty-print a timestamp or a duration, expressed in any of the format supported by `get_unixts` or `get_seconds` (they actually call them internally before pretty-printing).
+If a developer wants to take advantage of the time facilities of execo, the main functions are `execo.time_utils.get_unixts` for properly converting the various timestamp formats to a unix timestamp (with proper handling of timezone), and `execo.time_utils.get_seconds` for properly converting the various duration formats to seconds. `execo.time_utils.format_date` and `execo.time_utils.format_duration` can be used to pretty-print a timestamp or a duration, expressed in any of the format supported by `execo.time_utils.get_unixts` or `execo.time_utils.get_seconds` (they actually call them internally before pretty-printing).

 Exceptions at shutdown
 ----------------------